Stability of the kinematically coupled \beta-scheme for fluid-structure interaction problems in hemodynamics: The simplified test problem

 The {\bf fluid problem} reads: Find the fluid velocity $\boldsymbol u = \boldsymbol u (z, r, t)$ and pressure $p = p (z,r,t)$ such that

 with the initial velocity and pressure equal to zero.

 The {\bf structure problem} is defined by solving for $\eta=\eta(z,t)$ the 1D generalized string model:

-with boundary conditions $\eta(0)=\eta(L) = 0$, and initial conditions given by the zero initial displacement and zero initial structure velocity. \begin{remark} Notice that the simplified problem does not have the viscoelastic terms.
-The addition of the viscoelastic terms only contributes to the stability of the scheme. {For more details about the analysis of the fully nonlinear FSI problem with and without the viscoelastic terms see \cite{BorSun}.} \end{remark}
+with boundary conditions $\eta(0)=\eta(L) = 0$, and initial conditions given by the zero initial displacement and zero initial structure velocity.

+\if 1 = 0 \begin{remark} Notice that the simplified problem does not have the viscoelastic terms.
+The addition of the viscoelastic terms only contributes to the stability of the scheme. {For more details about the analysis of the fully nonlinear FSI problem with and without the viscoelastic terms see \cite{BorSun}.} \end{remark} \fi

 The {\bf coupling} between the fluid and structure is defined by the kinematic and dynamic lateral boundary conditions, which, in this simplified problem, read: